tuanle259/meanplus/README.md

 5. fix css issues of adminlte.css
 6. password reset testing and layout
 7. social accounts testing and layout

+## Issues
+1. CSS Lint errors in adminlte css files
+2. no slide animation when opening/closing the sidebar

 ## Screenshots